Published On: December 21, 2023Categories: Federal Overreach, Press Release

 HELENA – Montana Attorney General Austin Knudsen today filed a lawsuit challenging an unlawful Biden administration greenhouse gas emissions rule that would require states to reduce greenhouse gas emissions from vehicles on its roadways to help achieve President Biden’s economy-wide goal of having “net-zero” emissions by 2050.
-The lawsuit is the 36th that Attorney General Knudsen has filed against the Biden administration.

 The “National Performance Management Measures; Assessing Performance of the National Highway System, Greenhouse Gas Emissions Measure,” which was promulgated by the Federal Highway Administration (FHWA) and the Department of Transportation (DOT) mandates states with National Highway System mileage to set declining targets for on-road CO2 emissions reduction – a mandate the agencies lack the authority to impose.